 5. Use Qualified Local Agents

-Generally, the advice is to use a real estate agent if you want to get the best price in Cincinnati, Dayton, Columbus, and Cleveland.
+Generally, the advice is to use a real estate agent if you want to get the best price in Cincinnati and Dayton.
 But you don’t want to use just any agent because a local agent can usually help you get better results.
 A local agent can help you with optimum pricing because she may know about sales in the area/neighborhood that are in progress, but not yet on public record.

 Just make sure to research your agent beforehand.
 Check her sales track record carefully, especially examining whether the homes sold for more or less than the initial asking price.

-These 5 tips are some good first steps to get the best price in Cincinnati, Dayton, Columbus, and Cleveland.
+These 5 tips are some good first steps to get the best price in Cincinnati and Dayton.
 But there’s still more you can do to increase your chances of getting the best price possible for your house and getting it sooner rather than later.